C Specification

 -

-arg_index is the argument index.
-Arguments to the kernel are referred by indices that go from 0 for the leftmost argument to n - 1, where n is the total number of arguments declared by a kernel (see below).
+arg_index is the kernel argument index.
+Kernel arguments are referred to by indices that go from zero to n - 1, where n is the total number of arguments declared by the kernel.

 -

-arg_size specifies the size of the argument value.
-If the argument is a memory object, the arg_size value must be equal to
+arg_size specifies the size of the kernel argument value.

-arg_value is a pointer to data that should be used as the argument value for argument specified by arg_index.
+arg_value is a pointer to the data for the kernel argument.
 The argument data pointed to by arg_value is copied and the arg_value pointer can therefore be reused by the application after clSetKernelArg returns.
-The argument value specified is the value used by all API calls that enqueue kernel (clEnqueueNDRangeKernel and clEnqueueTask) until the argument value is changed by a call to clSetKernelArg for kernel.
+The argument data is used by all API calls that enqueue the kernel until the argument is changed by another call to clSetKernelArg for the kernel.

 Description